 new2woodwrk Posted March 9, 2018 Report Share Posted March 9, 2018 One thing I notice about many techniques and aspects of wood working is the amount of pressure to apply during various stages of application.
 Yet, I've only read maybe 1 or 2 articles that actually describe the amount of pressure to use during techniques.
 Here are a few examples: Scrolling - how much pressure do you apply when pushing your work piece to the blade?
 Hand Sanding - how much pressure do you apply when sanding a work piece?
 Painting - how much pressure do you apply when painting a coat on a piece, do you dab, do you stroke, do you "tickle"?
 I now know when scrolling to use just enough pressure until the blade starts to cut the wood - I also notice, that sometimes the blade cuts really well when a certain amount of pressure is applied and not very well when less pressure is applied.
 Thoughts?
-Thanks in advance OCtoolguy, SCROLLSAW703 and tomsteve 2 1 Quote Link to comment Share on other sites More sharing options...
+Thanks in advance OCtoolguy, tomsteve and SCROLLSAW703 2 1 Quote Link to comment Share on other sites More sharing options...

 MTCowpoke22 Posted March 9, 2018 Report Share Posted March 9, 2018 As far as pressure when cutting, ya just have to try different things and see what works best for you.
 But generally you only want to push hard enough to keep the wood moving through the blade.
 Don't force it or you can bend the blade and/or your cuts won't be square.
 For me, sanding depends on what I'm doing.
 Finish sanding is pretty light, but if I'm removing a pattern, it can get fairly aggressive.
 However, you have to be careful when sanding thing plywood.
 Don't want to sand through the top layer.
 Painting???
 Almost every project I do gets spray finish or oil finish.
-If it has a backer, it's also spray painted.
-SCROLLSAW703 and new2woodwrk 2 Quote Link to comment Share on other sites More sharing options...
+If it has a backer, it's also spray painted. new2woodwrk and SCROLLSAW703 2 Quote Link to comment Share on other sites More sharing options...

 Dan Posted March 9, 2018 Report Share Posted March 9, 2018 Well Jes, people have come up with various ways to describe the amount of pressure they use for different tasks.
 The truth is, even if there were measurements, not everyone would agree that it is correct.
 I may push hard on the blade and someone may be using the same pressure and say they are hardly pushing on the blade.
 It all comes down to what you feel comfortable with.
 And, that may change as you get more familiar with the way you like to cut.
 The same goes for sanding and probably everything else.
 Don't get hung up on it or you'll go crazy.
 Just cut and enjoy.
 And, like the late Carter Johnson always said, "just have phun".
-SCROLLSAW703, OCtoolguy and new2woodwrk 2 1 Quote Link to comment Share on other sites More sharing options...
+OCtoolguy, new2woodwrk and SCROLLSAW703 2 1 Quote Link to comment Share on other sites More sharing options...

 OCtoolguy Posted March 10, 2018 Report Share Posted March 10, 2018 1 hour ago, new2woodwrk said: One thing I notice about many techniques and aspects of wood working is the amount of pressure to apply during various stages of application.
 Yet, I've only read maybe 1 or 2 articles that actually describe the amount of pressure to use during techniques.
 Here are a few examples: Scrolling - how much pressure do you apply when pushing your work piece to the blade?
 Hand Sanding - how much pressure do you apply when sanding a work piece?
 Painting - how much pressure do you apply when painting a coat on a piece, do you dab, do you stroke, do you "tickle"?
 I now know when scrolling to use just enough pressure until the blade starts to cut the wood - I also notice, that sometimes the blade cuts really well when a certain amount of pressure is applied and not very well when less pressure is applied.
 Thoughts?
 Thanks in advance I think it's because it's something that you just have to develop over time and experience.
 If you never get the "feel" for what you are doing, you are not cut out for working with power equipment.
 Nothing like experience.
 It's still the best teacher.
 A certain amount of common sense enters the picture too.
-Ray dgman, SCROLLSAW703, new2woodwrk and 1 other 4 Quote Link to comment Share on other sites More sharing options...
+Ray dgman, new2woodwrk, SCROLLSAW703 and 1 other 4 Quote Link to comment Share on other sites More sharing options...

 JTTHECLOCKMAN Posted March 10, 2018 Report Share Posted March 10, 2018 There is no way to measure that type of pressure because everyone is different.
 I may use my fingers more than someone who uses their arms more and so forth.
 Just establish what works for you and run with it.
 No rights and wrongs here.
-SCROLLSAW703, new2woodwrk, tomsteve and 1 other 3 1 Quote Link to comment Share on other sites More sharing options...
+OCtoolguy, new2woodwrk, SCROLLSAW703 and 1 other 3 1 Quote Link to comment Share on other sites More sharing options...

 SCROLLSAW703 Posted March 10, 2018 Report Share Posted March 10, 2018 It's all perty much been dumped in your lap.
 I think I would add a couple things to it, though.
 Dan & Cowpoke said it best!
 You have to figure out what works for you.
 Depending on the thickness of the material you're cuttin', the blade you choose to use, blade speed, & how well you're lookin' after your saw deck, all play into pressure.
 Learn to listen to your blade.
 Every blade has it's own voice.
 If you try to put to much down pressure on the project, relax a little bit, let the blade do the work.
 And Speed creates heat.
 Learn to cut at a speed you're comfortable at, & progress.
 Sanding?
 I do all my sandin' before I even consider puttin' a pattern on.
 Depending on the size of the project, I run it thru the drum sander, both sides, a couple times, then use a palm sander & sand it down to 220.
 The reason I use a palm sander is bcause there won't be any circle marks from a ros sander.
 Pressure on the sander is just enough to control it.
 There ain't any need to work yourself to death sandin'.
 Let it do the work for ya.
 Same if ya start with a belt sander, or use a ros.
 The more pressure ya put on it, the more wood the sander is goin' to eat, in turn, more marks to deal with.
 Common sense kinda kicks in for most folks.
 I use a craft knife to clean the entire pattern off the the finished product.
 Then lightly go over it with a palm sander & 220 grit paper.
 Then do the back side, too.
 Hopefully I didn't over step my bounds.
-This is most of what I do. jm .02 pennies worth.
-OCtoolguy, new2woodwrk and Joe W. 1 2 Quote Link to comment Share on other sites More sharing options...
+This is most of what I do. jm .02 pennies worth. new2woodwrk, Joe W. and OCtoolguy 1 2 Quote Link to comment Share on other sites More sharing options...

 wombatie Posted March 10, 2018 Report Share Posted March 10, 2018 One thing I do know is that you should not cut when you are in a hurry, because you put excess pressure on the blade and snap it.
 I learnt that one a couple of times.
-Marg SCROLLSAW703, OCtoolguy, new2woodwrk and 1 other 3 1 Quote Link to comment Share on other sites More sharing options...
+Marg OCtoolguy, SCROLLSAW703, new2woodwrk and 1 other 3 1 Quote Link to comment Share on other sites More sharing options...

 JimErn Posted March 11, 2018 Report Share Posted March 11, 2018 I'm two years new to this too, and what I found helps the most is to stop watching video's of the "pro's" cutting something.
 (Sorry to those who spend the time doing that) I see the speed and accuracy they exhibit and it makes me want to do it too, when I find myself doing that, competing so to speak, that is when I have problems.
 I feed the piece slowly, probably drive a "pro" nuts watching, but I find I enjoy it more and there is less fuzzies to deal with when I am done. new2woodwrk and tomsteve 2 Quote Link to comment Share on other sites More sharing options...